SumeetShanbhag/pallet-detection_ground-segmentation/README.md

-# Pallet Detection & Ground Segmentation using YOLOv8 + ROS2
+# Pallet Detection & Ground Segmentation using YOLOv8 + ROS2 Node Deployment

 This repository presents an end-to-end pipeline combining computer vision and robotics: